Scratchell's Bay

 Scratchell's Bay is a bay on the south west coast of the Isle of Wight, England just to the south east of The Needles.
 It faces roughly south towards the English Channel, it is 250m in length and is straight.
 The name is thought to have come from one of the many names for the Devil.
+The bay itself is shallow, and the 2m contour is approximately 200m from the cliff face.

-The beach which is made up mostly of shingle cannot be reached any other way than by boat, as there is no access from the top of the cliff.
-A small cave is located at the east end of the bay, near Sun Corner.
+The beach is made up mostly of shingle and can only, reasonably, be reached by boat.
+There is no path from the top of the cliff.
+A small cave is located just into the sea at the east end of the bay near Sun Corner.
+Approximately 150m west of the Easterly promontory is the large St.Anthony's Rock; It is a-wash at low tide (dries to 0.6m on spring low) and is a significant hazard to boats.

 The bay is best viewed from either the lookout point near the rocket launching facility or the Needles Old Battery National Trust property on the cliff top.